 Construing EMTALA to excuse private hospitals from complying with Idaho's prohibitions on abortion would raise serious constitutional difficulties.
-EMTALA is Spending Clause legislation.
+EM-TALA is Spending Clause legislation.
 Any conditions it imposes on States depends on States accepting them knowingly.
-Under the United States' theory, however, Congress may cut out the States by paying private parties to ignore state law.
+See Arlington Cent.
+Sch.
+Dist.
+Bd. of Ed. v.
+Murphy, 548 U.S. 291, 296 (2006); Pennhurst, 451 U.S. at 17.
+Here, Idaho "never consented to any conditions imposed by EMTALA."
+Moyle, 144 S. Ct. at 2028 (Alito, J., dissenting).
+But under the United States' theory, Congress may cut out the States by paying private parties to ignore state law.
 That theory-which has no readily discernable limits-threatens to "undermine the status of the States as independent sovereigns in our federal system."
 Nat'l Fed'n of Indep.
 Bus. v.
 Sebelius, 567 U.S. 519, 577 (2012) (opinion of Roberts, C.J., joined by Breyer and Kagan, JJ.).